aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/datainterop.md

 need to also interop with javascript data.
 Scala.js offers `js.UndefOr` to interop with fields in data structures that do not exist.
-Of course, in javascript a value can be undefined or null and sometimes they mean the same thing and sometimes not.
-Also, scala itself offers the ability to assign `null` (subclass of `Null`) to most values e.g. a String can be a value ("george"), empty ("") or null.
+Of course, in javascript a value can be undefined or null and sometimes they mean the same thing and sometimes not to an API.
+Sometimes APIs are not precise and either undefined or null means "not present."

+scala itself offers the ability to assign `null` (subclass of `Null`) to most values e.g. a String can be a value ("george"), empty ("") or null.

-The key message below is that even with a typescript description to guide you, you need to be defensive since null and undefined are often used interchangeably in javascript since its so easy to do `if(a) ...` and if a is null or undefined, it will evaluate to "false".
+The key message is that even with a typescript description to guide you, you need to be defensive since null and undefined are often used interchangeably in javascript since its so easy to do `a ? ...` or `!!a` ior `if(a) ...` and if a is null or undefined, it will evaluate to "false".

 ## JS -> Scala

-Given that we also use native and non-native JS traits to describe the shape of data, we may wonder how to handle data from web apis, for example in the
+Given that we also use native and non-native JS traits to describe the shape of data, we may wonder how to handle data from web APIs, for example in the
 structure:

 ```typescript